myles2007/okta-aws-sso-scim-groups-connector/README.md

 [docker-install]: https://hub.docker.com/search/?type=edition&offering=community
 [install-python3]: https://github.com/pyenv/pyenv

-With the above needs satsified, run the following commands in your shell to deploy the application for the first time:
+With the above needs satisfied, run the following commands in your shell to deploy the application for the first time:

 ```bash
 sam build --use-container